Top developers visit Saudi round six solar project sites

 31 January 2025

-Most prequalified developers participated in the site visits Saudi Arabia’s principal buyer, Saudi Power Procurement Company (SPPC), conducted this week for the solar farms it is procuring under the sixth round of the kingdom’s National Renewable Energy Programme (NREP).
+Most prequalified developers participated in the site visits that Saudi Arabia’s principal buyer, Saudi Power Procurement Company (SPPC), conducted this week for the solar farms it is procuring under the sixth round of the kingdom’s National Renewable Energy Programme (NREP).

 The four solar independent power projects (IPPs) have a combined capacity of 3,000MW.

-The 1,400MW solar PV IPP is located in Najran, while the smallest, the 400MW Al-Sufun solar IPP, is in Hail.
+The 1,400MW solar photovoltaic (PV) IPP is located in Najran, while the smallest, the 400MW Al-Sufun solar IPP, is in Hail.

 The 600MW Samtah and 600MW Al-Darb solar IPPs are located in Jizan, a region under security-related travel alerts by some countries and international firms.